intel/kubevirt-gfx-sriov/docs/architecture-design.md

 <span id="_Toc109894013" class="anchor"></span>*Figure 1
 Kubevirt-Gfx-SRIOV Flow*

 The diagram below is the design for this software package.
-It consists of YAML files bash script files.
+It consists of YAML files and bash script files.
 The bash script files automate the installation of virtual machine environment and graphic SR-IOV enablement.
 The YAML files consist of configuration for virtual environment and graphic SR-IOV configuration.